cli-guidelines/cli-guidelines/content/_index.md

 They could either help you solve your problem, or at least provide some moral support and camaraderie.

 Forty years later, computers have become so much more accessible to everyone, often at the expense of low-level end user control.
-On many devices, there is no command line access at all, in part because it goes against the corporate interests of walled gardens and app stores.
+On many devices, there is no command-line access at all, in part because it goes against the corporate interests of walled gardens and app stores.

 Most people today don’t know what the command line is, much less why they would want to bother with it.
 As computing pioneer Alan Kay said in [a 2017 interview](https://www.fastcompany.com/40435064/what-alan-kay-thinks-about-the-iphone-and-technology-now), “Because people don't understand what computing is about, they think they have it in the iPhone, and that illusion is as bad as the illusion that 'Guitar Hero' is the same as a real guitar.”